Volunteering at Camp Quality

 Proof of COVID-19 vaccination(s)

-Health Forms including immunizations
+Health Forms including immunization dates and paperwork.

-Due to COVID-19, interviews are happening virtually.
+Interviews will take place virtually or in person, varying by camp location.
 Upon successful completion of an application, you'll receive an invite to interview.
 You can expect to meet with two interviewers, who are either experience volunteers from our Camp Organizing Committees or Camp Quality Canada staff.

 Please know we have created this process to enable us to select the best applicants to work with our campers and not to intimidate potential volunteers.
 We invite you to relax and, more importantly, be yourself.